Welcome to the New York Headache Center

 - Refer you to other appropriate resources if we cannot provide the care you need

 - Provide palliative care and relief of suffering to those of you with progressive diseases.

 - Involve you, your family or any other person you may chose to be involved in the development and periodic review of your diagnosis, treatment plans, and goals we set, whenever possible and to the extent requested.

 - Recommend the best treatment indicated for your medical condition.

 - Offer available experimental studies to you if you qualify for the study.
 However, if you decline to participate, such a decision will in no way affect our professional relationship and the best possible care for your problem.

 Headache sufferers from all over the US and the world travel to our Center.
-We’ve seen patients from Argentina, Australia, Canada, Chile, Dominican Republic, Egypt, Italy, Mexico, Netherlands, Panama, Peru, Russia, Switzerland, UK, and other countries.
+We’ve seen patients from Argentina, Australia, Brazil, Canada, Chile, Dominican Republic, Egypt, Italy, Mexico, Morocco, Netherlands, Panama, Peru, Russia, Switzerland, UK, and other countries.
 Some of these patients come regularly, often for Botox injections and other treatments.